What happens after the Xanthelasma is gone?

 The best solution is the use of mild peels followed by a lotion containing growth factor to accelerate the natural skin regeneration process.
 It is very important to select the right peel for the skin type on the eyelid area.

-Of course, the type of peel to be used in order to accelerate the blending process is very different from the one used for the ablation of the Xanthelasma for removal.
+Of course, the type of peel to be used in order to accelerate the blending process is very different from the one used for the ablation of the Xanthelasma for its removal.
 Moreover, the eyelid area is more sensitive than the rest of the face, hence the peel should be milder than other peels used for skin rejuvenation.

 It is well known that the function of beauty cosmetic peels is to mildly ablate the epidermis and stimulate the fibroblasts, in this way the natural regeneration kicks in.
 However, if regrowth is to be accelerated a hydrating cream with growth factor should be used soon after the old skin had been peeled off.